Craig5117/the-tech-blog/README.md

 ## Usage

 To use, follow the link to the site.
 Click on login to get started.
 Choose sign up instead to sign up for an account.
 Enter a username (must be unique) and a password (must be at least 8 characters) and submit.
 You will be signed in right away.
 Visit the dashboard to start making posts.
+The site is set to log you out after thirty minutes of inactivity.

 [Back to Contents](#table-of-contents)